yuvadm/rustl-sdr/README.md

 ## Design

+### Overview

-Similarly to the original rtl-sdr driver, we use libusb via the `rusb` bindings as the main interface to issue commands to the rtl-sdr USB dongle.
+RusTL-SDR is very similar to the original rtl-sdr driver.
+It uses libusb, via the [rusb](https://github.com/a1ien/rusb/) bindings, as the main interface to issue commands to the rtl-sdr USB dongle.

+### Lifecycle

+Devices generally go through the following lifecycle:

+1. Get a libusb context/handle, and find a compatible and supported RTL-SDR device
+2. Initialize the device baseband
+3. Probe the device for known tuners via the I2C interface
+4. Run any special initialization required for the detected tuner
+5. Interact with the device, usually this is where samples are read
+6. Deinitialize the tuner
+7. Deinitialize the baseband
+8. Close the USB handle

 ## License